GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 {% endCompare %}
 </div>

-There is no shorthand for "top and bottom" or "left and right".. until now!
+There is no shorthand for "top and bottom" or "left and right"… until now!
 You probably reference all 4 sides using the shorthand of `margin: 10px;`, and now you can easily reference 2 complimentary sides by using the logical property shorthand.